 Sell Your Home Like a Professional Agent

-Selling your property yourself doesn’t mean you can’t do it like the pros.
+Selling your property yourself doesn’t mean you can’t do it professionally.

-Here’s something agents don’t want you to know: creating a marketing campaign to sell your home isn’t rocket science.
-If you have a computer, a mobile phone and access to the internet, you’re set!
-Besides, help is always within reach if you need it.
+Creating a marketing campaign to sell your home isn’t rocket science.
+As long as you have a computer, a mobile phone and access to the internet, you’re set!
+Besides, we will be here to help you every step of the way.

 In-field research is another great way to gauge how to price your property for sale.
-Find out what properties are currently on the market in your area and see what they’re quoting.
-Attend a few inspections to find out how much interest there is and listen to what people say about the price.
-If you don’t feel comfortable doing it yourself, you can purchase a detailed market appraisal and be on your merry way.
+Do your research and find out which properties are currently on the market in your area – what price are they quoting?
+Attend a few local Open for Inspections to find out how much interest there is and listen to what people say about the price.

 Failing to Prepare is Preparing to Fail

-Make sure your property is displayed at it’s best.
-Get your hands dirty and put on your gardening gloves, pick up a paintbrush and give the fence a once-over.
+When preparing your home for sale, your goal should be to showcase your property in its best light.
+Give potential buyers the opportunity to envision their lives in that space.
+Dust off your gardening gloves and get your hands dirty, pick up a paintbrush and give the fence a once-over.
 Clean your home like it’s never been cleaned before.
-We’re talking scrubbing bathroom tiles, washing walls, and deep-cleaning carpets.
+We’re talking the whole lot – scrubbing bathroom tiles, washing walls, and deep-cleaning carpets.

 We understand negotiating the price of your home can seem daunting.
-However, if you prepare yourself in advance it can be a walk in the park.
+However, if you prepare yourself in advance, the process can be smooth and simple.

 After All is Said and Done

-After negotiating with a few buyers, hopefully, you’ll have found “the one”, your buyer.
-Congrats!
-Now it’s time to talk settlement.
+Congratulations!
+You have found “the one”, your buyer.
+Now it’s time to talk about settlement.

-Remember, before your settlement becomes official your buyer is entitled to a Final Inspection, which usually takes place within 7 days of your settlement date.
-Be aware that this is their final opportunity to ensure your property is in fair condition before signing their life away.
-If they find an issue that needs last-minute fixing, be prompt in resolving the issue and book another inspection.
-Besides, if your settlement falls through, most private real estate companies (like us) let you relist your property at no extra cost.
+Before settlement is official, your buyer may be entitled to a Final Inspection, which usually takes place within seven days of your settlement date.
+Be aware that this is their final opportunity to ensure your property is in fair condition before signing on the dotted line.
+If they find an issue that needs last-minute fixing, be prompt in resolving the matter.